milindbangar79/technical-test/README.md

 # Technical Test

-This repository contains the sample code for technical test.
+This repository contains the code for technical test.

 # Project Run Options